iamshang1/Projects/Advanced_ML/Variational_Autoencoder/readme.md

 #Convolutional Variational Autoencoders
 Traiditional autoencoders take a high dimensional input and try to encode that information into a lower-dimensional embedding with miniminal information loss.
-This is achieved using a symmetrical funnel-shaped neural network -- the input and output layers have the same number of neurons, while layers closer to the middle of the network have fewer neurons.
+This is achieved using a symmetrical hourglass-shaped neural network -- the input and output layers have the same number of neurons, while layers closer to the middle of the network have fewer neurons.
 The middle layer of the neural network represents the lower-dimension embedding for the input data.
 When training the autoencoder, the goal of the network is to minimize the difference between